 As a general rule, URLs shouldn’t change often.
 If you have a large site and are expecting to make this kind of massive shift, please reach out to our Support team.

 Content has been considered to be gaming social shares or is spam

 It’s possible that your site has been filtered out because our system thinks that it is spam or gaming shares (purchasing likes, tweets, or any other form of social engagement).

 We strongly advise against this practice as it may result in action taken by the social networks themselves, up to and including removal of profiles from their systems.

 If none of these reasons apply and you are still not seeing the results in BuzzSumo you expect, please let our Support team know so that we may investigate.

-Some sites that "gate" content may prevent our crawlers from indexing articles in our database.
+Some sites that "gate" content or employ blocking software may prevent our crawlers from indexing articles in our database.
 Some examples of gated content include:

-If you think we may not be crawling a site for this reason, drop us a line.
+If you think we may not be indexing a site that wee should, drop us a line.
 We'd be happy to investigate.